MarcMechi98/ping-pong-score-tracker/README.md

 # Ping-Pong Score Tracker

 This is a very simple ping-pong score tracking widget.
 It uses the CSS framework Bulma to do the styling and modern JavaScript for the logic.
 This project focusses on learning a bit more about event listeners and DOM elements manipulation.
-The code is commented and separated in different secctions to make it easier to understand.
+The code is commented, clean and separated in different sections to make it easier to understand.
 This project belongs to the Udemy course entitled: "The Web Developer Bootcamp 2022" by Colt Steele.

 ## Usage